-orimary care, care homes, etirement villages, housing with are and private hospitals.
+primary care, care homes, retirement villages, housing with care and private hospitals.

-Through the Octopus Healthcare unique investment, development and partnerships approach, we are at the forefront of healthcare property, investing in a wide range of healthcare property for the private and public healthcare sectors and developing of modern, nnovative centres of healthcare excellence for best-in-class UK healthcare operators and the NHS.
+Through the Octopus Healthcare unique investment, development and partnerships approach, we are at the forefront of healthcare property, investing in a wide range.

+of healthcare property for the private and public healthcare sectors and developing of modern, innovative centres of healthcare excellence for best-in-class UK healthcare operators and the NHS